phatakshaunak/fastAPI_FCC/README.md

 3. Endpoints for Voting on posts
     * Add or remove a vote on a specific post

-Database: Used a PostgreSQL database containing tables to store users, posts and votes
+Database: Used a PostgreSQL database with tables to store users, posts and votes

-Implemented database creation and revisions using an ORM (SQLAlchemy) and database migration tool (Alembic)
+Implemented the database creation and revisions using an ORM (SQLAlchemy) and database migration tool (Alembic)

 Deployed the API to heroku.
 The following link provides access for trying out all the above endpoints: https://shaunak-fastapi.herokuapp.com/docs/